w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ## Adding previous and next buttons

-Scripting is used to add buttons that allow users to switch back and forth between carousel items.
-While those buttons can be individually styled, it is useful to code them using `<button>` elements.
-This gives them semantic meaning and also makes them more compatible with assistive technology and keyboard use.
+Add `<button>` elements that allow users to switch back and forth between carousel items.
+They can be individually styled and also provide semantic meaning.
+Such elements are also compatible with assistive technology and keyboard use.

 In the example below, JavaScript is used to generate buttons and insert them into the carousel.
 These particular buttons are visually displayed as arrows that overlay the carousel items.
-The images use the alternative text "Previous Slide" and "Next Slide", respectively.

-As with the text, a semi-transparent white background is used to ensure sufficient color contrast between the black arrows and the slide images.
-The buttons also increase in size when users hover over or focuses them.
-This provides more click area for people with reduced dexterity and better highlight where the current focus is.

-{::nomarkdown}
-<%= notes_start %>
-{:/nomarkdown}

-**Note:** If the carousel uses `<a>` instead of `<button>` elements, a `href` attribute needs to be present to enable keyboard access.
-Additionally `role="button"` should be applied to the link so assistive technology users know that they expect an interaction on the page rather than a link to another page.

-{::nomarkdown}
-<%= notes_end %>
-{:/nomarkdown}

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>